Sodder children disappearance: Christmas Eve 1945 house fire

 The Sodder family celebrated on Christmas Eve 1945.
 Marion (19), the oldest daughter, had been working at a dime store in downtown Fayetteville, and she surprised three of her younger sisters—Martha (12), Jennie (8), and Betty (5)—with new toys she had bought for them as gifts.
 The younger children were so excited that they asked their mother if they could stay up past what would have been their usual bedtime.

 At 10 p.m., Jennie told them they could stay up a little later, as long as the two oldest boys who were still awake, 14-year-old Maurice and his 9-year-old brother Louis, remembered to put the cows in and feed the chickens before going to bed themselves.
 George and the two oldest boys, John (22) and George Jr. (16), who had spent the day working with their father, were already asleep.
-After reminding the children of those remaining chores, she took Sylvia (2) upstairs with her and they went to bed together.
+After reminding the children of those remaining chores, she took Sylvia (3) upstairs with her, and they went to bed together.

 The telephone rang at 12:30 a.m.
 Jennie woke and went downstairs to answer it.
 The caller was a woman whose voice she did not recognize, asking for a name she was not familiar with, with the sound of laughter and clinking glasses in the background.
-Jennie told the caller she had reached a wrong number, later recalling the woman's "weird laugh".
+Jennie told the caller she had reached the wrong number, later recalling the woman's "weird laugh".
 She hung up and returned to bed.
 As she did, she noticed that the lights were still on and the curtains were not drawn, two things the children normally attended to when they stayed up later than their parents.
 Marion had fallen asleep on the living room couch, so Jennie assumed the other children who had stayed up later had gone back up to the attic where they slept.
 She closed the curtains, turned out the lights, and returned to bed.

 At 1 a.m., Jennie was again awakened by the sound of an object hitting the house's roof with a loud bang, then a rolling noise.
 After hearing nothing further, she went back to sleep.
 After another half hour she woke up again, smelling smoke.
-When she got up again she found that the room George used for his office was on fire, around the telephone line and fuse box.
-Jennie woke him and he in turn woke his older sons.
+When she got up again she found that the room George used for his office was on fire around the telephone line and fuse box.
+Jennie woke him, and he in turn woke his older sons.

-Both parents and four of their children—Marion, Sylvia, John and George Jr—escaped the house.
+Both parents and four of their children—Marion, Sylvia, John, and George Jr.—escaped the house.
 They frantically yelled to the children upstairs but heard no response; they could not go up there as the stairway itself was already aflame.
 John said in his first police interview after the fire that he went up to the attic to alert his siblings sleeping there, though he later changed his story to say that he only called up there and did not actually see them.